 Bovine spongiform encephalopathy (BSE)-mad cow disease.

 Prion diseases have also been reported in several other domesticated and wild animal species and can cross from one species to another.
 Experimental transmission to primates and guinea pigs has played an important role in elucidating their pathogenesis.

-During the incubation period and active clinical phase of prion diseases, PrPTSE is probably present (and can transmit the disease) in all tissues and body fluids, especially brain, nerves, and skeletal muscle.
+During the incubation period and active clinical phase of prion diseases, PrPSc is probably present (and can transmit the disease) in all tissues and body fluids, especially brain, nerves, and skeletal muscle.
 Pathology develops only in the brain.
 Initially, intracytoplasmic vacuoles appear in neurons.
 As the disease progresses, vacuolization becomes more pronounced and the cortical neuropil develops a spongy appearance, hence the term spongiform encephalopathy.
 Similar spongiform change develops in the cerebellar molecular layer.

 Creutzfeldt-Jakob Disease (CJD)

 CJD is the most common prion disease of humans, but overall it is rare, affecting one in every million people.
 Most cases are sporadic (sCJD). sCJD affects middle aged or old persons and causes dementia, myoclonus, ataxia and other neurological abnormalities.
 This phenotype, also known as the Heidenhain variant, is seen in 70% of sCJD.
 The other 30% have less typical features.
 Virtually, any unexplained or unusual neurological sign or symptom can be a manifestation of CJD.
 The EEG shows characteristic periodic sharp wave complexes (PSWC).
 CJD is inexorably progressive and fatal within months up to 1 to 2 years.